Privacy Law in Australia

 - unions and employee organisations.

-Where turnover is less than $3 million, you may still be caught by the Privacy Act where, for example, your organisation:
+Where turnover is less than $3 million, an entity may still be caught by the Privacy Act if it:

 - provides a health service to another individual and holds any health information that is not about your employees.
 ‘Health service’ includes not just medical and allied health care, but also pharmaceutical services, complementary therapies such as acupuncturists and chiropractors, and services such as gyms and health spas.